User research helps you understand what your users want, how they want to engage with your brand and what values they feel are important.

 Understanding who your users are and what they want to achieve will enable you to meet their needs.
 User research helps answer these questions and informs the development of effective websites.
 It can be conducted at all stages of the design process – from early concept testing through to established site redesign.
 This includes:

-- User goal research – to understand what users want
+- User goal research – to understand what users want to achieve online

 - Organisational research – to understand the organisation’s aims and objectives from their digital presence